Why It’s Time to Digitize Your Supply Chain

 - French oil conglomerate Total buys from more than 150,000 individual suppliers

 Even small enterprises can quickly find themselves overwhelmed by the responsibility of effective supply chain management.
-Business professionals need to prepare for shortages, recalls, late deliveries, and a broad range of other unwelcome contingencies for every single one of their hundreds or thousands of supply chain agreements.
+Business professionals must prepare for shortages, recalls, late deliveries, and a broad range of other unwelcome contingencies for every single one of their hundreds or thousands of supply chain agreements.

 Digitization of the supply chain will not only help companies prepare for whatever situation they’re presented with, but will also provide a beneficial, transparent, and accessible way for all parties to work together.